 White’s furtively looking for acorns to use for a pet project of his, acorn mochi, but it’s too early in the year.
-He ends up filling his bag with violet day-flowers, tiny wild sunflowers, handfuls of Turk’s Caps and nature’s very own Red Hots—chile pequin.
+He ends up filling his bag with violet day-flowers, tiny wild sunflowers, handfuls of Turk’s Caps and nature’s very own Red Hots: chile pequin.
 He picks the Turk’s Caps reluctantly, their ubiquity making them a little old hat for him, but he uses the flower as an example of fermentation’s Midas touch.

 “With very little you can produce something extraordinary,” says White.
 “You can get so many variations from one organic structure.
-I could make seventeen different things out of this one leaf, instead of four things that are all pretty similar.”
+I could make 17 different things out of this one leaf, instead of four things that are all pretty similar.”

 “If I were to ferment Turk’s Caps by themselves and didn’t add any leaves, then the flavor would be much sweeter.
 But say I already had the flower vinegar and then I combined it with the leaf vinegar on a dish, it would be two distinctly different tastes of the same plant.”

-The ability of fermentation to create multiple shades of the same flavor is one of the reasons the science is in such high-demand, and one of the reasons why White has been asked to stage and teach classes to kitchen staffs throughout Austin, including lauded restaurants like qui and Barley Swine.
+The ability of fermentation to create multiple shades of the same flavor is one of the reasons the science is in such high demand, and one of the reasons why White has been asked to stage and teach classes to kitchen staffs throughout Austin, including lauded restaurants like qui and Barley Swine.

 Rene Redzepi, the head chef of noma, once famously likened flavors to letters in an alphabet where the dishes are words.
 The more letters you have at your disposal, Redzepi said, the more beautiful of a word you can create.
 Through his fermentation, White is essentially giving letters to chefs that no one else has, which is an asset that’s hard to overvalue in the culinary world.

 He posts pictures of many of his projects on his Instagram page @TeamSilent, which acts as his virtual resume.
-He’s amassed a cult following of chefs and journalists from across the country that routinely swap ratios and trade secrets in the comments section, and it was through his Instagram and picturesque experiments that I first stumbled upon White.
+He’s amassed a cult following of chefs and journalists from across the country who routinely swap ratios and trade secrets in the comments section, and it was through his Instagram and picturesque experiments that I first stumbled upon White.